getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

 EOL
 ``` -->

-This Deployment is very similar to the MySQL resource, just with a different
- resource `name`, `labels` and container spec.
-The Docker container specification
- uses the `wordpress:4.4-apache` Docker image and specifies an additional
- `WORDPRESS_DB_HOST` environment variable which refers to the hostname of the
- MySQL pod you previously created.
+This deployment is similar to the MySQL resource, with just a different resource name, labels, and container spec.
+The Docker container specification uses the `wordpress:4.4-apache` Docker image and specifies an additional `WORDPRESS_DB_HOST` environment variable, which refers to the hostname of the MySQL pod that you previously created.

-To create:
+To create the deployment, run the following command:

 ```bash
 $ kubectl create -f wp_deployment.yaml